soffes/blog/published/2014-12-23-nsregularexpression-notes/nsregularexpression-notes.markdown

 ---
-title: NSRegularExpression Notes
+tags:
+- development
+- ruby
-categories: development ruby swift
+- swift
 ---

+# NSRegularExpression Notes

 I spent awhile today trying to convert a regular expression from Ruby to NSRegularExpression.
 It was being dumb and took me awhile to figure it out.